marcuskwan/Redux-Swapi/README.md

 ## Initialize Project

-- The purpose of this mini-project is to expose you to the world of asyncronous Redux.
+x- The purpose of this mini-project is to expose you to the world of asyncronous Redux.
 - **Notice** the `package.json`.
 We have included a few new packages here for you.

   - `redux-thunk redux-logger and axios`.